Child Custody Lawyers in Brisbane

 What is the difference between a Parenting Plan and Consent Orders?

 There are some major differences between Consent Orders and a Parenting Plan and you should seek legal advice about these issues and which document may be most suitable in your families circumstances.
 In very simple terms a Parenting Plan is a record of the agreement reached by both parents at a particular time and outlines their intentions.
 Consent Orders are very similar but the agreement has been turned into Court Orders which are enforceable and as a result carry with them obligations for both parents as well as consequences for any parent not following or breaching the Orders.

 If you are having difficulty reaching resolution you may wish to consider mediation which is often very effective in settling these disputes.
 In fact it is a requirement that parent mediate before filing Court documents and commencing proceeding unless of course it is circumstances of emergency or family violence.

 You can record your agreement in a Parenting Plan or Consent Orders.
 We can advise you in detail of these documents and complete both for a fixed fee in most circumstances.

 What sort of things should a Parenting Plan or Consent Order Cover?

 Ideally these documents should contain the following provisions:

-- Parental Responsibly- How all of the long term and short term decisions are made for the children;
+- Parental Responsibly- How all of the long term and short term decisions are made for the children or child;

 - Where the children will live and how much time they will spend with each parent;